singhgaurav2323/regression/README.md

 # regression
-supervised machine learning
+#supervised machine learning
-linear regression model
+(this section comprises of various models of machine learning regression models)